KenKundert/totz/README.rst

 Convert Date and Time to New Timezone
 =====================================

-Given a date and time *totz* will convert it to a new timezone.
+A simple command-line utility for converting a date and time to a new timezone.

 Examples::